-If you live in a community property state, you and your spouse (or registered domestic partner) may be able to avoid probate by taking title to property as "community property with the right of survivorship."
+If you live in a community property state, you and your spouse (or registered domestic partner) may be able to avoid probate by taking title to property as "community property with the right of survivorship" or "survivorship community property."
 If this option is available to you, it's likely to be a better choice than joint tenancy.
 (Tenancy by the entirety, another probate-avoiding way for couples to hold title, is not available in community property states.)

 Community property is a legal classification, imposed by law—it applies to certain property no matter how you hold title to it.
 If you live in a community property state, most property acquired by you or your spouse during the marriage is automatically community property, unless you agree otherwise.
 Your earnings, for example, are community property, and so is everything you buy with those earnings.

-Holding property as survivorship community property has certain consequences, the most important of which are that:
+Holding property as survivorship community property has certain consequences:

 If you hold title as "community property with right of survivorship," then when one spouse dies, the other will automatically own the community property.
-No probate will be necessary to make the transfer.
+No probate process or probate court procedures will be necessary to make the transfer.
 The process of transferring title to the surviving spouse will be simple.
-The exact steps depend on the type of property, but generally all the new owner has to do is fill out a straightforward form and present it, with a death certificate, to whoever keeps the ownership records: a bank, state motor vehicles department, or county real estate records office.
+The exact steps depend on the type of property, but generally all the new owner has to do is fill out a straightforward form and present it, with a death certificate, to whoever keeps the ownership records: a bank, state motor vehicles department, or the county land records office.

 To turn property into right-of-survivorship community property, you simply need to put the right words on the title document.

 |Arizona||"community property with right of survivorship"||Ariz.
 Rev. Stat. § 33-431|